Engineering (Study Abroad) MEng Hons

 What will you study?

 Our flexible Engineering programme brings to life core subjects such as mechanics, thermodynamics and electrical/electronic systems, along with emerging technologies like renewable energy, new materials and advanced sensors.

 At Lancaster you will experience a new interactive way of learning.
 Practical and experimental classes offer you hands-on experience to complement your course's theory modules, while innovative design-build-test projects replace traditional lab sessions.

 All our undergraduate degrees start with a common first year, regardless of which discipline you choose, and include modules such as Strengths and Materials, and Electrical and Electronic Fundamentals as well as Engineering Mathematics courses.
-At the end of your first year, you can choose to specialise in a particular field of Engineering and choose from second year modules including Engineering Analysis and Instrumentation and Control.
+At the end of your first year, you can choose to specialise in a particular field of Engineering and choose from second and third year modules including Engineering Analysis and Engineering Materials.

-You will follow the Bachelors programme for the first three years, following courses appropriate to your selected discipline.
-If you continue on to Masters level, your fourth year modules may include Nuclear Engineering Systems and Advanced CAD/CAM.
+If you continue on to Masters level, your final year modules may include Nuclear Engineering Systems and Advanced CAD/CAM.

 Where could it take you?